bircibrain/computingguide/docs/fmri-preprocessing/hcp.md

 ### BIDS Conversion

-BIRC provides a container that implements the fMRI and anatomical preprocessing pipelines from version 3.27 of the HCP Pipelines as BIDS app.
 To use the BIDS app functionality, you must convert your raw data into BIDS format.
 During the conversion to BIDS, you must specify the T1w and T2w anatomical files as targets for one of your fieldmaps by including the anatomical scans in the `IntendedFor` section.

 ## Pulling the container